Distance: 2,650 Miles

 The Pacific Crest Trail (PCT) is one of the most iconic long-distance trails in the world.
 The PCT is one of eleven trails in the United States to be designated by Congress as a National Scenic Trail.
 The 2,650-mile long trail goes from the Mexican border near Campo, California to its northern terminus across the Canadian border in Manning Provincial Park, British Columbia.

 There are several different estimates about the official length of the PCT.
 According to Halfmile’s Pacific Crest Trail Maps, the actual length of the PCT is 2,658.9 miles.
 The route passes through California, Oregon and Washington and finishes in British Columbia.
 The PCT goes through 6 National Parks, 25 National Forests, and 48 federally designated Wilderness Areas.

 The PCT is famous for its thru-hiking attempts.
 A thru-hike is hiking the entire trail continuously from end-to-end.
 Depending on the previous winter’s snowfall, hikers attempting to thru-hike the PCT will typically start their hike in April and take an average of four to five months to complete.
 Traditionally, thru-hiking has not been exceedingly popular or even very well-known.
 Recent novels and movies have contributed to the popularity of thru-hiking in recent years.

 The PCT is one of three trails that make up the Triple Crown of hiking.
 The Triple Crown is not an official award or association, it’s an honor-based title earned by hikers upon a thru-hiking completion of the Pacific Crest Trail (PCT), Appalachian Trail (AT), and Continental Divide Trail (CDT).
 All three of these trails are long-distance trails designated by the United States Congress as National Scenic Trails.
-Here’s some statistics about the three trails:
+Here are some statistics about the three trails:

 - Over 7,930 Miles of Hiking